View of Deadwood Reservoir from the campground

 About

-Barneys Campground is located on the northeast shore of scenic Deadwood Reservoir at an elevation of 5,300 feet in the Boise National Forest.
-This primitive campground features waterfront sites with direct shoreline access and views of the reservoir.
-The campground is situated in a mixed-growth pine forest that offers plentiful shade, with summer wildflowers abundant throughout the area.
-Because of its remote location, Deadwood Reservoir remains quiet and unpopulated, making it ideal for fishing.
-The reservoir is known for excellent fishing opportunities for Chinook and Kokanee salmon, as well as rainbow and cutthroat trout.
-Boating, water skiing, canoeing, and kayaking are popular activities on the lake.
-A boat ramp is located approximately 2 miles away at Cozy Cove Campground.
-The surrounding area offers many trails for hiking, mountain biking, horseback riding, and ATV use.
-The campground provides vault toilets but no electricity or drinking water on-site.
-Drinking water is available at the nearby Hower's Campground.
-Roads and parking spurs within the campground are dirt.
-Some first-come, first-served sites may be available in addition to reservable sites.
-The campground typically sees heavy use during early fishing season and summer months, with access usually not available until June due to snow.
+Barneys Campground occupies a scenic position on the northeast shore of Deadwood Reservoir at 5,300 feet in the Boise National Forest.
+The 8 campsites are nestled in a mixed-growth pine forest that provides ample shade and views of the reservoir.
+Summer wildflowers are abundant throughout the area.
+The remote location makes Deadwood Reservoir quiet and unpopulated compared to more accessible destinations.
+Fishing is exceptional for Chinook and Kokanee salmon as well as rainbow and cutthroat trout.
+Boating, water skiing, canoeing, and kayaking are popular activities, with a developed boat ramp available approximately 5.75 miles away at Cozy Cove Campground.
+The surrounding area offers numerous trails for hiking, mountain biking, horseback riding, and ATV use.
+This is a primitive campground with vault toilets, picnic tables, and seasonal drinking water but no electricity, showers, or hookups.
+Roads and parking spurs are dirt.

 Directions